newAM/stm32wl-lightswitch-demo/README.md

 What does it do?
 Well, it is a real fancy lightswitch.
-Press B3 on the board flashed with the "client" firmware, it will toggle its own LED, then the board with the "server" firmware will toggle its LED.
+Press B3 on the board flashed with the "client" firmware, it will toggle its own LED, then the board with the "server" firmware will toggle its LED after authenticating the request.

 ## Requirements